 We did have non-computer subjects in the latter years, too: Mike taught Professor B's Power Algebra (book 1) and the kids used Writing Strands for composition.
 They really liked it!
 And, of course, there was always the Rec Centre and Bible--in the Weaver Curriculum and then listening to the Bible being read online.
 Surprisingly enough, the computer and non-computer courses were easily transported when Mike and I went on a Mediterranean cruise he had won at Radio Shack and we had to leave the kids with (different) friends in September, 2004.

-Jonathan, at the time of updating this bio in 2013, is 24 years old and Jennifer is about to turn 22.
+In 2013, Jonathan was 24 years old and Jennifer was about to turn 22.
 My earliest memories of "homeschooling" are of Jon sitting on my lap in front of our computer at the age of 2--learning the alphabet.
 Now I can't tear him away from his computer.
-I have lost count of the number of computers in our home now—Mike and Jon are heavy into upgrading, building and repairing them in their spare time, and Mike is in demand as the go-to guy when friends have problems!
+I have lost count of the number of computers in our home now—Mike and Jon were heavy into upgrading, building and repairing them in their spare time, and Mike was in demand as the go-to guy when friends have problems!